Walton Goggins

 Source:

 Goggins also landed a major role, Tino Armani, in the crime film "Randy and the Mob" (2007).
-On set, Goggins reunited with Ray McKinnon, who directed the film and played the central character, Randy Pearson.
+On set, Goggins reunited with Ray McKinnon, who directed the film and played the lead character, Randy Pearson.

 Viewers could also see Goggins in the sequel to the sci-fi action movie "Predator," released in 2010.
 In this film, titled "Predators," Walton appeared as Stans.